Allan Jones (actor): Later years

-Jones continued performing until the 1980s, starring in stage productions of Man of La Mancha, Paint Your Wagon, Guys and Dolls, and Carousel.
-In December 1980, Jones made his final screen appearance on an episode of the ABC-TV series The Love Boat also starring his son Jack Jones as his estranged son and Dorothy Lamour as his wife and Jack's mother.
+In 1979, Jones appeared in a summer performance of Man of La Mancha at the Elitch Theatre in Denver, Colorado.

+In December 1980, Jones made his final screen appearance on an episode of the ABC-TV series, The Love Boat, which also featured his son Jack Jones and Dorothy Lamour.

+During the 1980s, Jones appeared in several stage productions of Man of La Mancha, Paint Your Wagon, Guys and Dolls, and Carousel.
+Jones continued to make concert appearances until a few months before his death in 1992.

 Jones also bred and raised racehorses on his ranch in California.

 Personal life

 Jones was married four times.
-He was married to actress Irene Hervey from 1936 to 1957.
-American pop singer Jack Jones is their son.
-His wives included Hervey, Maria Villavincie, and Mary Florsheim (granddaughter of Milton S. Florsheim).
+He was married to actress Irene Hervey from 1936 to 1957; their son was pop singer Jack Jones.
+His other wives included Marjorie Annette Bull, Esther Marie Villavincie, and Mary Florsheim (granddaughter of Milton S. Florsheim).

 Death

-Jones died of lung cancer at Lenox Hill Hospital in New York City in June 1992, at age 84.
+Jones died of lung cancer at Lenox Hill Hospital in New York City on June 27, 1992, aged 84.